flowplayer/flowplayer-android-sdk-demo/README.md

 # About

-In this repository, you can find sample applications that demonstrate how to integrate the Wowza Flowplayer using our Android SDK into your Android projects.
+In this repository, you can find sample applications that demonstrate how to integrate the Wowza Flowplayer into your Android projects using our Android SDK.
 The latest version of the SDK is v2.0.
 For additional information and our official documentation, see the following links:

 * [About the Android SDK](https://developer.wowza.com/docs/wowza-flowplayer/android-sdk/about-the-android-sdk/)
 * [Get started](https://developer.wowza.com/docs/wowza-flowplayer/android-sdk/get-started-with-the-android-sdk/)